jubishop/tony/README.md

 ### Catching Errors

-If any call raises an Error, `Tony` catches it and will calls any block passed to `error()` if one exists, adding the caught error message as `.error` to the [`Tony::Response`](https://github.com/jubishop/tony/blob/master/lib/tony/response.rb) instance.
+If any call raises an Error, `Tony` catches it and calls any block passed to `error()` if one exists, adding the caught error message as `.error` to the [`Tony::Response`](https://github.com/jubishop/tony/blob/master/lib/tony/response.rb) instance.
 You might want to choose to display a friendly error message in production but raise the stack trace in development.
 You could do something like:

 ```ruby
 app.error(->(_, resp) {